alexsabine/temporalgrammar/CRR_PHYSICS_ANALYSIS_COMPREHENSIVE.md

 - ✓ Empirically supported across multiple domains
 - ✓ Falsifiable (specific numerical predictions)

-**CRR is NOT:**
-- ✗ A complete theory of physics
-- ✗ A solution to the measurement problem
-- ✗ Derived from first principles (Ω value)
-- ✗ Predictive at the microscopic level

 **Epistemic Status:** Well-developed mathematical framework with strong empirical support, pending deeper theoretical grounding for the Ω parameter.

 ---